How to Fix “http 500 error” EAC/OWA Exchange Server

 Method 6:

-Make sure all the Exchange server components working fine:
+Make sure all the Exchange server components are working fine:

 Get-ServerComponentstate -Identity “servername”

-If you find it Inactive, then run the below command to active relevant component:
+If you find it Inactive, then run the below command to activate the relevant component:

 Set-ServerComponentState -Component “component name” -Requester HealthAPI -State Active